Ever had a patient with puffy eyes or a heavy brow after botulinum toxin treatment? Worried about eyelid ptosis?

 Clinical Educational Fellow & Mentor

-Dr Jamali combines working with our Courses team to develop teaching content with serving as a lead clinical mentor, notable for her upbeat teaching style.
+Dr Jamali has previously worked with Harley Academy to develop teaching content and as a lead clinical mentor.
 Her successful aesthetics clinic in Nottingham reveals her artistic eye for facial aesthetics.